hassanraja2/challengeWeek3/Reflections.md

 <h2>  What went well? </h2>

-I managed to complete the challenge successfully but I did come acroos sonme issues with pushing the files to Github.
-Also, I developed my programming skills as I now i'm able to confidently use Bash comamands and work with scripts.
+I managed to complete the challenge successfully but I did come acroos some issues with pushing the files to Github.
+Also, i've developed my programming skills as I now able to confidently use Bash comamands and work with scripts.

+<h2> Whatd didn't go as planned? </h2>

+I was having issues with Github as I was trying to upload the files into my repository, but in the end I managed to fix the problem.

+<h2> Improvements for future challenges </h2>

+I feelk like I need to practice more with working with virtual environments on bash.